dhodgson615/Monte-Carlo-Pi/README.md

 [Live Demo on
 Streamlit](https://monte-carlo-pi-efxp3lntxpzv8g8wm6ejbv.streamlit.app)

-This project demonstrates how to approximate the value of π using the Monte Carlo method.
-The algorithm randomly samples points in a square and estimates π based on the proportion of points that fall inside a unit circle.
+This project demonstrates how to approximate the value of π using the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+The algorithm randomly samples points in a square and estimates $\pi$ based on the proportion of points that fall inside a unit circle.

 ## How It Works